quantum-proximity-gateway/server/README.md

-# server
+# Server
-Source code for server that exchanges credentials between ESP32 and Raspberry Pi
+Source code for the server that exchanges credentials between ESP32 and Raspberry Pi.